Visitors Health Insurance

 Persons Serving as Translators with the United States Armed Forces

-The National Defense Authorization Act for Fiscal Year 2006 established a new immigrant visa clarification for self-petitioning Iraqi or Afghani nationals who have worked directly with the United States Armed Forces as translators for a period of at least 12 months.
+The National Defense Authorization Act for the fiscal year of 2006 established a new immigrant visa clarification for self-petitioning Iraqi or Afghani nationals who have worked directly with the United States Armed Forces as translators for a period of at least 12 months.
 The total number of principal aliens who may be provided special immigrant status under this provision may not exceed 50 in any fiscal year.